OpenSDN-io/docs/tungsten-fabric-operator/working-with-kubernetes-operators-101.rst

     zookeeper1-zookeeper-statefulset-1            1/1     Running            0          8m
     zookeeper1-zookeeper-statefulset-2            1/1     Running            0          8m

-That is just one resource type which creates all the custom Tungsten Fabric resources the in cluster during deployment.
+That is just one resource type which creates all the custom OpenSDN resources the in cluster during deployment.

 Miscellaneous elements of deployment
 ------------------------------------

 Deployment described in previous section is just a core solution of tf-operator.
 However, for different platforms, deployment may vary.
 Because of that, additional components are defined in this repository.
-They allow to deploy operatorized Tungsten Fabric with platforms like Openstack or Openshift.
+They allow to deploy operatorized OpenSDN with platforms like Openstack or Openshift.
 Depending on specific bussiness problem and environment it's necessary to pick components that will fulfill the needs.
-To find out more about Tungsten Fabric architecture watch `this <https://wiki.lfnetworking.org/display/LN/2021-02-02+-+TF+Architecture+Overview>`__ presentation or read `this <https://codilime.com/tungsten-fabric-architecture-an-overview/>`__ blogpost.
+To find out more about OpenSDN architecture watch `this <https://wiki.lfnetworking.org/display/LN/2021-02-02+-+TF+Architecture+Overview>`__ presentation or read `this <https://codilime.com/tungsten-fabric-architecture-an-overview/>`__ blogpost.

 Openshift deployment use case example